agentlang-ai/agentlang-docs/docs/repl.md

 # REPL

 Fractl supports a REPL environment.
 REPL is the language shell in which users can evaluate language definitions and dataflow patterns.
-Using a REPL accelerates development by allowing users to explored and fine-tune small snippets of code, instead of wrangling with the entire stack.
+Using a REPL accelerates development by allowing users to explore and fine-tune small snippets of code, instead of wrangling with the entire stack.

 ## Assumptions